1941 World Series: Game 4

-In Game 4, the Yankees struck first in the top of the first on Charlie Keller's RBI single with two on off of Kirby Higbe.
+In Game 4, the Yankees struck first in the top of the first on Charlie Keller's RBI single with two on off Kirby Higbe.
 In the fourth, they loaded the bases with no outs on a double, walk and single and two outs later, Johnny Sturm's two-run single made it 3–0 Yankees and knock Higbe out of the game.
 In the bottom half, Atley Donald walked two with two outs before both runners scored on Jimmy Wasdell's double.
-Next inning, Pete Reiser's two-run home run put the Dodgers up 4–3, but with two out, two strikes and no runners on base in the ninth, the Yankees rallied off of Hugh Casey.
-First Tommy Henrich swung and missed, which would have ended the game, but Dodger catcher Mickey Owen failed to catch the ball and Henrich reached first base.
+Next inning, Pete Reiser's two-run home run put the Dodgers up 4–3, but with two out, two strikes and no runners on base in the ninth, the Yankees rallied off Hugh Casey.
+First, Tommy Henrich swung and missed at a 3-2 pitch which should have ended the game, but Dodger catcher Mickey Owen failed to catch the ball.
+Heinrich reached first base after the ball sailed to the backstop.
 Owen recollected the incident:

 Joe DiMaggio followed with a single and Charlie Keller hit a double to drive in Henrich and DiMaggio and take the lead.
 Bill Dickey would follow up with a walk and, along with Keller, score on a Joe Gordon double to make the final score 7–4.
 Johnny Murphy pitched two shutout innings to close the game as the Yankees were one win away from the championship.

 Meyer Berger of The New York Times covered the events in "Casey in the Box", a poem derived from the 1888 classic "Casey at the Bat".

 Game 5

 In the fifth inning, Whit Wyatt and Joe DiMaggio almost came to blows on the mound as DiMaggio returned to the dugout after flying out.
-Tiny Bonham pitched a complete game 4-hitter, allowing only one hit and one walk after the third inning.
+Tiny Bonham pitched a complete game four-hitter, allowing only one hit and one walk after the third inning.
 In the second, with runners on first and third, a wild pitch by Wyatt and RBI single by Joe Gordon made it 2–0 Yankees.
 Pete Reiser's sacrifice fly in the third with two on cut it to 2–1, but the Yankees got that run back in the fifth on Tommy Henrich's home run.
-The Dodgers hit only .182 as a team, contributing to their 5-game loss.
+The Dodgers hit only .182 as a team, contributing to their five-game loss.